 The WRP also provided financial incentives to work.
-First, WRP changed several welfare rules seen as discouraging work including allowing participants to earn more, own a more valuable car, and accumulate more savings without losing eligibility for assistance.
-All participants were subject to these rule changes upon entry into WRP.
-Next, families who transitioned from welfare for work were eligible for expanded supports including Medicaid coverage for up to three years and transitional child care assistance for as long as a family’s income did not exceed 80 percent of the state median.
+For example, the WRP allowed participants to earn more and have more of certain assets without losing eligibility for assistance.
+All participants were subject to these rule changes upon entry into the WRP.
+Families that transitioned from welfare for work were eligible for expanded support from Medicaid and transitional child care assistance.

-If a participant did not comply with the work requirement, the state used the parent’s cash assistance grant to pay the household’s bills and required the parent to attend three meetings a month at the welfare office.
-The WRP did not place a time limit on receipt of cash assistance..
+If participants did not comply with the work requirement, the state limited their use of the cash assistance grant and required the parent to attend meetings at the welfare office.
+The WRP did not place a time limit on receipt of cash assistance.
 Cash assistance applicants and current recipients were eligible for the WRP.
-The program was implemented in six regions in Vermont.
+While the program was implemented in all 12 of Vermont's welfare districts, the study focused on 6 of these regions.
 The evaluation of the WRP also tested the effectiveness of a variation of the WRP that included work incentives but no work requirement, as well as a comparison of the WRP and the incentives-only variation.